Should You Quit Weed Cold Turkey? What Are the Effects?

 Those sensations begin to fade bit by bit over the next several days.
 After about two weeks, most symptoms will disappear.
 Insomnia is the only side effect that may remain, and it can persist for more than 30 days.

 Research from the journal Substance Abuse and Rehabilitation suggests that adults are more likely to develop withdrawal symptoms than adolescents.
 Symptoms of withdrawal are strongly associated with addiction, researchers say.
-That means people who try to stop using marijuana and who experience symptoms of withdrawal may be dealing with an addiction, even if they don’t think that’s true.
+That means people who try to stop using weed and who experience symptoms of withdrawal may be dealing with an addiction, even if they don’t think that’s true.

 Treatment Offers a Better Option